 How do we plan the burns?

 NAP staff assess each site and develop a burn plan that provides information on the specific ecological objectives of the burn, preferred weather conditions to meet those objectives and minimize smoke, the ignition pattern, locations of burn breaks to safely contain the fire, equipment, contingency plans, and emergency phone numbers.
 Detailed maps are prepared showing areas targeted for burns, where burn breaks will be located, and neighborhoods in which people might see or smell smoke.
 City and Township Fire Marshals review the plans before issuing the necessary permits.
 We wait until weather conditions are within the range specified in the burn plan before proceeding.
 Burns are planned each winter for the upcoming spring, and in summer for the upcoming fall.
-Park neighbors are notified in advance by mail that a controlled burn is planned and are given an opportunity to discuss concerns at a public burn meeting.
+Park neighbors are notified in advance by mail that a controlled burn is planned.

 For a printable factsheet with this information, view our Controlled Ecological Burn Factsheet (pdf).